-The type of complaints an adult might see an osteopath for include aches and pains anywhere in your body.
+The type of complaints an adult might see an osteopath for include aches or pain anywhere in your body, for example low back pain or headaches.
 The most common complaints that walk through our door include lower back pain, upper back pain, neck pain and headaches, but we also treat problems in the legs and arms such as knee pain or elbow pain, and even sporting injuries.

 Our osteopaths work with your body to decrease strain in any painful areas and also to provide better balance throughout your body.